-Courses Taken as a Graduate Student at another institution:
+Courses taken as a Graduate Student at another institution:

 Courses open only for graduate credit (5000 and above) earned with a grade of A, A-, B+, or B may be transferred from an institution approved for this purpose by the Graduate School.
 Acceptance of transfer credit requires approval of the student's Supervisory Committee Chair or the Graduate Coordinator, the college dean, and the Graduate School.
 Transfer of credit may be considered from course work taken after completion of the undergraduate degree.
 Transfer coursework must be taken within the 7 years immediately preceding the date that the degree is to be awarded.
 Courses with "P" or "S" grading cannot be transferred.
-Transfer hours cannot be split (e.g. 9 hours taken, 8 transferred).
+Transfer hours cannot be split (e.g., 9 hours taken, 8 transferred).
 A maximum of 9 credit hours may be transferred under the above guidelines as part of a master's program.

-For Ph.D. programs, a maximum of 24 course credits and a maximum of 6 research credits can be transferred from a master's program into the Ph.D. plan of study.
+For Ph.D. programs, a maximum of 24 course credits and a maximum of 6 research credits can be transferred from a Master's program into the Ph.D. plan of study.
 The course credits transferred must be appropriate to the Ph.D. and be an integral part of the student's plan of study.
+Follow the procedure below for transfer of credit.
 An official final transcript from the previous institution(s) must be on file with the UF Admissions Office.

-For a Ph.D. program, a maximum of 15 credit hours beyond the master's degree may be transferred in addition to the 30 credit hours allowed for the Master's degree.
+For a Ph.D. program, a maximum of 15 credit hours beyond the Master's degree taken at an institution offering the doctoral degree may be transferred in addition to the 30 credit hours allowed for the Master's degree.